jaegertracing/documentation/content/docs/next-release-v2/cassandra.md

 ## Initializing Schema

-Before Jaeger can use a Cassandra cluster as a storage backend, a keyspace and database schema must be initilized.
+Before Jaeger can use a Cassandra cluster as a storage backend, a keyspace and database schema must be initialized.
 As of v2.1.0, Jaeger can automatically create the schema on start-up.
 It defaults to the equivalent of the following configuration:

 ```yaml
 extensions: